a-ads/blog/content/blog/the-importance-of-branding-in-crypto-marketing.md

 Creating this plan is the seventh step in building your crypto brand.
 But before you start planning, you need to do these things:

-* **Research and Analysis.** Study the market, know who your customers are, and check out your competition.
+* **Research and Analysis**

+  Study the market, know who your customers are, and check out your competition.
 This helps you understand your brand better.
+* **Positioning**

-* **Positioning.** Figure out where your brand fits in people's minds compared to other similar things.
+  Figure out where your brand fits in people's minds compared to other similar things.
+* **Brand Message**

-* **Brand Message.** Make a strong and clear message that tells people why your brand is special.
+   Make a strong and clear message that tells people why your brand is special.
+* **Brand Platform**

-* **Brand Platform.** Create a plan that includes everything about your brand, from what it stands for to what it offers.
+  Create a plan that includes everything about your brand, from what it stands for to what it offers.
+* **Brand Strategy**

-* **Brand Strategy.** Plan how your brand will grow and change over time.
+  Plan how your brand will grow and change over time.
+* **Brand Identity**

-* **Brand Identity.** Design your brand's appearance, including things like the logo and packaging.
+  Design your brand's appearance, including things like the logo and packaging.